gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Added ability to disable or change table loader
  * Added ability to disable table sorting by default
  * Added ability to disable sorting for some columns
- * Added ability to sort table by multiple columns
+ * Added ability to sort the table by multiple columns
- * Fixed table displaying through rss feed
+ * Fixed table displaying through RSS feed
  * Added Custom Footer option
  * Fixed table loading from cache
  * Added SUPSYSTIC_STB_DEBUG constant
  * Added ability to select all table rows and columns by clicking on left table corner
  * Fixed displaying header styles to fixed header
- * Fixed displaying header styles to fixed footer
+ * Fixed displaying header styles to the fixed footer
  * Fixed Table Actions History
  * Small tooltips fix